How to Use This Calculator

 Tips

 Always remember that the Marginal Propensity to Save (MPS) and Marginal Propensity to Consume (MPC) must sum to 100%.
-If they don't, your input values may be inconsistent, leading to inaccurate multiplier calculations.
+If they don't, the calculator averages both approaches — check the insights panel for a divergence warning.

 Higher MPC, Bigger Impact

-Economies with a higher MPC (meaning people spend a larger portion of new income) will experience a larger spending multiplier and thus a greater total economic impact from any initial spending injection.
+Economies with a higher MPC (meaning people spend a larger portion of new income) will experience a larger spending multiplier.
+For example, raising MPC from 55% to 80% increases the multiplier from 2.22 to 5.00.

 Leakages Reduce Multiplier